Q: How can I access & print Harvard Business Review articles?

 - This will create a database search for only the articles published in that issue of the Harvard Business Review.
-You will be able to find it in the search results, and read the PDF of the article in your browser.
+You will be able to find your target article in the search results, and read the PDF of the article in your browser.

-Harvard Business Review also requires databases to disable the ability to print its articles or copy and paste text from its articles.
-This means that HBR articles can only be read in your browser.
+Harvard Business Review articles can only be read in your browser because the journal requires databases to disable the ability to print its articles or copy and paste text from its articles.